Google Translate Disclaimer

 Consent forms can be obtained from a Saskatchewan marriage licence issuer.

-If the parent(s) or guardian(s) refuse to consent to the marriage, the minor can apply to a judge of either the provincial or Queen's Bench court for an order dispensing with their consent.
+If the parent(s) or guardian(s) refuse to consent to the marriage, the minor can apply to a judge of either the provincial or King's Bench court for an order dispensing with their consent.
 The minor may obtain the judge's order by applying to a court house in Saskatchewan.

 Under the federal Civil Marriage Act, no one under the age of 16 can get married.